-- 1) receive a waiver of the foreign language requirement and elect to take no further foreign language courses, or - 2) decide to take the recommended foreign language course and receive one additional course credit as described below. - French: A student who tests out of 120 in French must pass FREN 210 with a grade of C or higher to receive credit for FREN 120; FREN 210 (or permission of the instructor) is the prerequisite for all other upper-level French courses. - German: A student who tests out of 120 in German must pass GERM 210 with a grade of C or higher to receive credit for GERM 120; GERM 210 (or permission of the instructor) is the prerequisite for all other upper-level German courses. - Latin: A student who tests out of 120 in Latin may take LATI 210 and will receive credit for 120 upon passing that course with a grade of C or higher. - Spanish: A student who tests out of 120 in Spanish may take any 200-through 400-level course and will receive credit for SPAN 120 upon passing that course with a grade of C or higher.
+- 1) receive a waiver of the foreign language requirement and elect to take no further foreign language courses, or - 2) decide to take the recommended foreign language course and receive one additional course credit as described below. - Chinese: A student who tests out of 120 in Chinese may take CHIN 210 and will receive credit for 120 upon passing that course with a grade of C or higher. - French: A student who tests out of 120 in French must pass FREN 210 with a grade of C or higher to receive credit for FREN 120; FREN 210 (or permission of the instructor) is the prerequisite for all other upper-level French courses. - German: A student who tests out of 120 in German must pass GERM 210 with a grade of C or higher to receive credit for GERM 120; GERM 210 (or permission of the instructor) is the prerequisite for all other upper-level German courses. - Latin: A student who tests out of 120 in Latin may take LATI 210 and will receive credit for 120 upon passing that course with a grade of C or higher. - Spanish: A student who tests out of 120 in Spanish may take any upper-level (200 or higher) course and will receive credit for SPAN 120 upon passing that course with a grade of C or higher.

-Students who are interested in majoring or minoring in Classics, French, German, or Spanish should consult the "Guide to Academic Majors and Minors" chapter in this Guide as well as the appropriate faculty in the Department of Foreign Languages.
+Students who are interested in majoring or minoring in Chinese, Classics, French, German, or Spanish should consult the "Guide to Academic Majors and Minors" chapter in this Guide as well as the appropriate faculty in the Department of Foreign Languages.